nicolasunivlr/nicolasunivlr/README.md

 - 👋 Hi, I’m @nicolasunivlr
-- 👀 I’m interested in Web Devlopement, Teaching and Networks
+- 👀 I’m interested in Web Devlopement, Teaching; Linux, and Networks
-- 🌱 I’m currently learning Symfony, VueJS, React
+- 🌱 I’m currently learning Symfony, VueJS, Networks and Devops

 <!---
 nicolasunivlr/nicolasunivlr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.